 The new 1,800,000 candles light comes into operation, featuring 3 flash characteristics and is visible for 27 miles.

-Plans for the automation of the Skelligs Rock lighthouse begin.
+Plans for the automation of Skelligs Michael lighthouse begin.

 LIGHTHOUSE – IN DEPTH

 Characteristic of the Early Lights

 Modernisation of the Lighthouse Signals